Canon 1Ds vs T6

 - More modern: Reflects 13 years and 5 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the T6 emerges as the winner of the match-up (12 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the T6 emerges as the winner of the match-up (12 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon T6«||o||73/100||4/5||3.5/5||4/5||Mar 2016||449||-||Canon T6|